Case StudyCompetency Frameworks

 Hiring

 Interview questions pulled directly from competency criteria.
-Evaluators assessed real behaviors, not impressions.
+Evaluators assessed real behaviors from documented evidence.

 Reviews built around the same language.
 No invented expectations.
 Ratings consistent because the standard was shared.